Step 5: Viewing Submission Data in the DevTools Console

 Preview and Test the Module in Express View

 The Preview button opens your module in Express View Express View is how your end-user views you application.
 Express View also lets you preview your applications to test your configuration and view the styling.
-After configuring a module, click Preview in the Module Editor to interact with the module in Express View.
+This is also the view your end-users will see when interacting with your application.
+After configuring a module, click Preview in the Module Builder to interact with the module in Express View..
 Express View displays your application as your end-user sees it (depending on which role you select from the Preview As toolbar in Express View).
 Ensure you save your module first, as unsaved changes won't display in the preview.

 To preview your module in Express View, click Preview.
 The Express View of your module opens in a new tab.